AlainVagner/LOD4Mac/README.md

 2. Adjust if necessary the variable DICT_BUILD_TOOL_DIR in `ddk_lod_project/Makefile`
 3. Install the required npm packages with `npm install`
 4. The HTML from the definitions comes from lod.lu, all the pages from the site will be crawled locally.
 To do this, run `npm run crawl` (duration: ~ 10 hours)
 5. Build the dictionary with `npm run build`.
-This command will also deploy the dictionary into your `~/Library/Dictionaries` folder and create an archive called `LOD.dictionary.zip`
+The resulting package is then available in the project folder.

 ## Open Data